Coder4916/Think-In-Space/README.md

 1. As a first-time user, I want to be able to find the information I'm looking for quickly and easily and be able to navigate the website with ease.

-- The navigation bar is clearly defined, with an .active attribute, and icons attached to each option to assist the user.
+- The navigation bar is clearly defined, with an .active attribute to display to the user which page they are on.
+A subtle hover function when the user moves the cursor over the menu items increases user friendliness, and icons are attached to each option to assist the user with their choice.
-- A logo on the top of the page and in the footer leads the user back to the About Me page.
+- A logo on the top of the page and in the footer leads the user back to the About Me page increasing accessibility further.
 - A 'Back to Top' button is included on every page so the user can return to the navigation bar where required.
+- Links to further information can be easily accessed via each pages footer menu.

-2. As a first-time user, I want to learn about the owner and find out about their previous qualifications/experience.
+2. As a first-time user, I want to learn about the Coach/Owner and find out about their previous qualifications/experience.

 - An about me page contains three sections; The Coach, Background and Tried and Tested, which include information about the Coach's experience, background, qualifications and people he has helped.
+This is where the user will begin when arriving at the Website.

-3. As a first-time user, I want to know what type of coaching services the owner/website offers.
+3. As a first-time user, I want to know what type of coaching services the Owner/Website offers.

 - A second page has a 'What to Expect' section which includes a step by step guide based on an initial coaching session.